stablekernel/aqueduct/source/docs/testing/database.md

 ## Have Scripts to Provision Based on Scenarios

 It is often the case that you will want to have a certain set of data in an local database for the purpose of testing a client application.
 Create `bin` scripts to provision the database and add the desired data.
-For example, you might have a script named `bin/ios_integration.dart` that re-provision a database and inserts data into it using `Query<T>` instances and the `ManagedObject<T>`s declared in your application.
+For example, you might have a script named `bin/ios_integration.dart` that re-provisions a database and inserts data into it using `Query<T>` instances and the `ManagedObject<T>`s declared in your application.

 ```dart
 import 'dart:io';